aehrc/isling/README.md

 If the key `samples` is not included, sample names will be inferred from the files present in the `read_folder` having the specified suffixes.
 Note that this option requires files to be present on the local filesystem, and is therefore not compatible with cloud execution.

+#### Split FASTQ file

+The optional `split` feature alllows to split the provided reads in `n` parts to decrease memory usage and to increase amount of possible threads.

 #### Adapters and mean fragment length.

 Specify the adapters for read 1 and read 2, for trimming and merging, using the `read1-adapt` and `read2-adapt` keys.
 Specify either the mean fragment length, or use the string 'estimate' to indicate that the mean fragment length should be estimated from proper pairs in the alignments.

 #### Merging, adapter trimming